MaMMoS-project/mammos/docs/source/design.rst

 Out of these components, complete *workflows* can be constructed, that help with particular magnetic material research or design questions.
-Within MaMMoS, a Python program or a (Python) Jupyter Notebook can be used to execute a sequence of operations making use of the mammos framework components (and other already existing tools if desired).
+Within MaMMoS, a Python program or a (Python) Jupyter Notebook can be used to execute a sequence of operations making use of the MaMMoS framework components (and other already existing tools if desired).

 The figures shows two demonstrator workflows: